rzshrote/pybrops/docsrc/source/standard_usage/population_genetics/breeding_value_matrices.rst

 Class Family Overview
 =====================

 The ``BreedingValueMatrix`` family of classes is used to represent breeding values as its name implies. ``BreedingValueMatrix`` objects can be used in the estimation of genomic prediction models and to make selection decisions.
+Since breeding values are typically mean-centered and sometimes scaled, breeding value matrices have ``location`` and ``scale`` properties to reconstitute un-scaled values. ``BreedingValueMatrix`` objects store additional taxa and trait metadata which serve as labels for rows and columns, respectively.

 Summary of Breeding Value Matrix Classes
 ========================================